Columbia ISA

 Get Internet on your HDTV

-Best HDTV
+Best TV

 See over 100 hookup diagrams

-HDTV Buying Guide
+TV Buying Guide

-HDTV Flat Panel Display Technology: LCD, LED LCD, OLED
+TV Flat Panel Display Technology:

-HDTVs today come in many display technologies.
+TVs today come in many display technologies.
 Look at them in the store.
 You may prefer one type over the other but it is hard to tell the difference sometimes.

 PLASMA

-Plasma HDTVs use an electrical charge to make a gas give off ultraviolet light, which in turn causes the individual phosphors to glow.
-Yes, that's right, phosphors, red, green and blue like in your old CRT TV, only a lot more of them on the screen.
-Plasma has many advantages but also many disadvantages.
-Plasma HDTVs are going to use more power than an equal sized LCD and therefore produce more heat.
+Plasma TVs use more power than an equal sized LCD and therefore produce more heat.
 Brightness and color are the major advantages of Plasma TVs.
 They produce rich colors along with very deep blacks.
 Their wide viewing angles allow more people to be able to watch TV comfortably.
-The pixels of Plasma HDTVs are lit individually, unlike LCD screens.
+The pixels of Plasma TVs are lit individually, unlike LCD screens.
 Because of this, the pixels can be completely turned off to display true black colors.
-Plasma HDTVs tend to reflect more light off the screen than LCDs so light from a window or lamp may cause a problem for you.
-Plasma HDTV produces its own lighting and does not need a backlight.
-Plasma also has faster refresh rates than LCD.
-If you like the look of a Plasma display, then go for it.
-Some like the LCD look as it is sharper.
-Plasma has a smoother look, more like your old phosphor based CRT TV, only better.

 LCD Liquid Crystal Display

-LED LCD HDTV
+LED LCD TV

-In the drive for thinner and more energy efficient HDTVs, a recent trend is to use LED (Light Emitting Diode) as the "backlight" for LCD HDTVs.
+In the drive for thinner and more energy efficient TVs, a trend is to use LED (Light Emitting Diode) as the "backlight" for LCD HDTVs.
 Note that in spite of what some manufacturers would have you think, "LED TVs" are simply LCD TVs with LED backlights.
 The LED LCD means the backlight is LEDs and not the older CCFL fluorescent tube lights.
 Using LEDs as backlights allows for a much thinner TV and in the long run means longer-lasting backlights.

 LED backlight: "LED TVs" are LCD TVs with an LED backlight instead of a standard fluorescent backlight.
 LEDs consume less power and produce better color response than traditional backlights do, and they also make it possible to create a much thinner LCD TV.